 Your employer must normally give you at least the notice outlined in your contract of employment or the statutory minimum notice period, whichever is longer.

 'Summary dismissal' is dismissal without notice and is only allowed for 'gross misconduct'.
 This is where a situation is serious enough for your employer to dismiss you without warning (for example, for violence).
 Your employer should always investigate the circumstances before making a dismissal, even in possible gross misconduct cases.

 If your employer gives you notice that you are going to be dismissed then the day your employment contract ends will be the last day of your notice.
 If you work past your notice date then your end date will still be the last date of the notice that was given to you.

-If your contract was terminated without notice by your employer and you were not entitled to receive notice (eg if you are dismissed for gross misconduct) your end date is the day you were dismissed.
+If your contract was terminated without notice by your employer and you weren't entitled to receive notice (for example, if you're dismissed for gross misconduct) your end date is the day you were dismissed.